apache/incubator-kie-kogito-runtimes/README.md

         * WARNING: FIXME the update-version-all script does not work correctly if you are releasing a hotfix version.

-        * WARNING: Guvnor has a hard-coded version number in org.drools.guvnor.server.test.GuvnorIntegrationTest.createDeployment.
-This must be changed manually and committed.

         * WARNING: jbpm/pom.xml sometimes has properties defined that override the ${jbpm.version}.
 Check this is not the case.

                 $ grep -r '5.4.0-SNAPSHOT' **/pom.xml or for i in $(find . -name "pom.xml"); do grep '5.4.0-SNAPSHOT' $i; done